 - Make clear which advantages the product offers: Sustainability claims are only of use to consumers if these are clearly phrased and easy to understand, they should be specific about the product’s sustainability benefit.

 - Substantiate your sustainability claims with facts, and keep them up-to-date: proof of the claim is required and will need to be checked regularly to make sure it still holds up.

 - Comparisons with other products, services, or companies must be fair: ensure that comparisons with other products or companies will not lead to any misunderstandings among consumers.

 - Be honest and specific about your company’s efforts with regard to sustainability: distinguish between general information about your company’s efforts with regard to sustainability and specific information about the benefits of an individual product.

 - Make sure that visual claims and labels are useful for consumers, not confusing: use only clear symbols, pictograms, or labels that directly support the claim and do not give a false impression about sustainability.

 According to ISO 14021 standards family “an environmental claim is defined as a statement, symbol or graphic that indicates an environmental aspect of a product, a component or packaging”.

-These claims may refer to any stage of the life cycle stage of a product, such as manufacturing, packaging, transport, use or consumption and disposal.
-ISO has classified environmental claims in three types:
+These claims may refer to any stage of the life cycle stage of a product, such as manufacturing, packaging, transport, use, or consumption and disposal.
+ISO has classified environmental claims into three types: